Primary Care

 Call your primary care provider immediately if you suspect you or your children have been exposed to measles.

-Measles typically begins with a fever and progresses to a cough, runny nose, red eyes and body rash.
+Measles symptoms typically begin with a fever and progress to a cough, runny nose, red eyes and body rash.
 Symptoms usually appear anywhere from seven to 14 days after exposure to the virus and often appear in phases.

-The second phase of symptoms includes small white spots on the inside of your mouth two to three days after symptoms develop.
+• Small white spots on the inside of your mouth two to three days after symptoms develop

-During the third and last phase, about three to five days after symptoms begin, a rash will break out.
-The rash typically starts out as flat, red spots on your face and gradually downward, covering your neck, back, arms, legs and feet.
-When the rash appears, it’s possible that your fever may spike above 104 degrees Fahrenheit.
+The rash typically starts out as flat, red spots on your face and gradually move downward, covering your neck, back, arms, legs and feet.
+When the rash appears, it’s possible your fever may spike above 104 degrees.

 Who is at risk for measles?

-People who have not received the measles vaccine or who have recently traveled out of the country are vulnerable to contracting the virus.
+People who have not received the measles vaccine or who have recently traveled out of the country are at risk for catching measles.

 While measles can pose serious health risks to people of all ages, certain groups face an elevated risk, including:

-Complications from measles can range from mild to severe.
-Common complications include ear infections and diarrhea, but serious complications such as pneumonia and encephalitis can also arise.
+Complications from measles can vary.
+Common complications include ear infections and diarrhea, but serious complications like pneumonia and encephalitis can also arise.

 It’s important for everyone to remain vigilant, but especially for those who face an elevated risk to take necessary precautions to avoid exposure to measles.